fedor-rusak/svgGraphViewer/README.md

 * We have three main listeners: onMouseDown, onMouseMove, onMouseUp
 * One is just for stability and called onMouseLeave
 * Common way to make consistent behavior with listeners is to track some intermediate state
 * To move whole graph I use concept of camera.
-If we want to move graph we move... camera operator position!
+If we want to move graph we move... camera operator "position"!
-* Current experimental approach means you define combinedListener that works with every type of events.
+* With current approach you define combinedListener that works with every type of events.
 Be it down, move or up.
 And before that you define a shared state and its values.
 So that all the flexibility is yours.
 * To interact with SVG layer I use special type-system.
 So that SVG elements you want to interact with should have special attributes called *name* and *type*.
 This allows more straight-forward code for node movement.
 * Added touch support for single touch UX through touchstart, touchmove, touchend
 * One is just for stability and called touchcancel

 REMEMBER!
 IN SVG 0,0 is LEFT TOP corner!
 SVG as main way to render things:

 * All starts from svg element that has predefined #id on a web-page
 * Then we have to do something with SVG elements like g, rect, text and normal text nodes
 * First we render path elements for edges.
 So that they are in background